benchristel/sindarin/intro.md

 _italicized_.

-I have tried to keep the technical jargon in this textbook to a minimum, but sometimes for the sake of precision I have to use a linguistics term.
+I have tried to keep the technical jargon in this textbook to a minimum, but sometimes I have to use a linguistics term for the sake of precision.
 The first use of a term is in [.term small capitals].
 If you aren't familiar with a term, do a web search for it; you'll find many grammar sites that are aimed at beginners and use comprehensible language.